frommelmak/aws-scripts/README.md

                         Provide a list of InstanceIds.
   -e EXECUTE, --execute EXECUTE
-                        Execute a command on instances -u USER, --user USER  User to run commands if -e option is used.
+                        Execute a command on instances -r REGION, --region REGION
+                        Specify an alternate region to override the one defined in the .aws/credentials file -u USER, --user USER  User to run commands if -e option is used.
 Ubuntu user is used by default
 ```